 The Mumme Poll is an ongoing experiment to construct a viable method to rank the best Division-1/FBS college football teams, absent the bias and potential conflicts of interest that affect other polls, in particular the USA Today Coaches Poll.
-The poll is jointly sponsored by two college football blogs, Get The Picture and 3rd Saturday in Blogtober.
+The poll in its original form was jointly sponsored by two college football blogs, Get The Picture and 3rd Saturday in Blogtober.

 We attempt to accomplish this by conducting the voting in two very different ways from other football polls:

 - The first vote does not take place until after the games of Week Six have been played.
 Voters are not asked to evaluate teams based on preseason expectations and are not expected to use those as a baseline from which to rank teams for the rest of the year.